jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    authentication services as specified in {{!RFC4033}}, {{!RFC4034}},
    {{!RFC4035}}, {{!RFC5155}}, and revisions.

+Fully-Qualified Domain Name: A Domain Name that includes the labels of all superior nodes in the Domain Name System.

 Issuer:  An entity that issues certificates.
 See {{!RFC5280}}.

 Property:  The tag-value portion of a CAA Resource Record.